mikepan/GameEngineBook/text/09-Publishing.md

 Unpacking does the reverse of packing; it takes all the packed data from a Blender file and writes them out as separate files.

-\*\*\* Begin Note

-For the Lazy and Unorganized
+>**For the Lazy and Unorganized**
+>

-When you start a project, use external data from wherever on your computer, with no regard to its location.
+>When you start a project, use external data from wherever on your computer, with no regard to its location.
 When you feel like getting organized, simply do a pack operation, and then immediately follow it with an unpack operation (with the Unpack to Current Directory option).
 This will first pack all the images into Blender and then unpack them neatly into a directory called _textures_.
 This way, there is no need to manually move stuff around.
 All the external data used will be automatically moved to a single folder for easy distribution.
 Images in their original location are untouched.

-\*\*\* End Note

 ## Blenderplayer <a id="Blenderplayer"></a>